 Minnesota’s Criminal Prohibition of Marijuana

-Unlike other states, Minnesota State Statutes still provide for criminal remedies when sought by the government, for various acts relating to marijuana.
-The most commonly prosecuted of these are contained in Minnesota Statutes Chapter 152, titled “Drugs, Controlled Substances.”
+Unlike other states, Minnesota State Statutes still provide for criminal remedies when sought by the government, for marijuana.
+Most of these prosecutions are under Minnesota Statutes Chapter 152, titled “Drugs, Controlled Substances.”

 Until a few years ago, if you possessed growing marijuana, you might be prosecuted for possessing it.
 If the government had evidence that a grower had actually sold marijuana, then they could be prosecuted for criminal sale of the malum prohibitum.